 - 1 ounce = 28.3495 g

 Electric Power Production

-The main challenge visitors outside of the US face in using the Water Footprint Calculator is deciding how to answer the question that asks them to choose their state.
+The main challenge users outside the United States face in using the Water Footprint Calculator is deciding how to answer the question that asks them to choose their state.
 The question relates to electric power production because different forms of electric power production – hydroelectric, thermoelectric, solar PV, wind, etc. – consume more or less water depending on the technology, and each US-state’s power production profile varies depending on the types of technologies used.

 |State||Coal||Hydroelectric||Natural Gas||Nuclear||Petroleum||Solar (PV & Thermo)||Wind||Other|